Panasonic G7 vs Sony A5000

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the G7 comes out slightly ahead of the A5000 (12 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (12 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G7 and the Sony A5000 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.